 Automatic reconnection, refetch missed messages

 Private updates (JWT authorization)

-Hub mechanism for serverless, PHP and the like
+Compatible with serverless, PHP and the like

 Supports end-to-end encryption